 Improved Focus on Your Departments, Divisions, and Entities

-A general rule of thumb is that the more advanced an accounting system, the more easily it can handle multiple subsidiaries within your organization.
+A general rule of thumb is that the more advanced an accounting system is, the more easily it can handle multiple subsidiaries within your organization.
 Your business may operate different departments or divisions under different names, and without the proper accounting system, it can make keeping financials separate a messy process.
-It can also give headaches when it comes to limiting user access so that only members of specific divisions can edit fields related to their division.
+It can also give headaches when limiting user access so that only members of specific divisions can edit fields related to their division.

 A more robust accounting system will help you support multiple divisions within the same company.
-Any sort of transactions between related companies (intercompany transactions) can easily be handled, and users will only be able to access files necessary to them.
+Any transaction between related companies (intercompany transactions) can easily be handled, and users can only access files necessary to them.

 Easily Add Modules at Your Convenience

-Enterprise accounting software will usually have a modular design, meaning the software can be bought in bits and pieces.
+Enterprise accounting software usually has a modular design, meaning the software can be bought in bits and pieces.
 For example, if you only required AP, AR, and a GL to begin, you could purchase the software at an appropriate price.
-Down the road, you can add on the advanced invoicing or budgeting/forecasting tool and simply pay the difference in cost.
+Down the road, you can add on the advanced invoicing or budgeting/forecasting tool and pay the difference in cost.

 For example, many companies use a separate solution for customer relationship management (CRM).
-While your new enterprise accounting system may have its own CRM module, if it doesn’t force you to use or purchase the CRM module, the transition to the new software might go over better with your staff.
+While your new enterprise accounting system may have its own CRM module, if it doesn’t force you to use or purchase it, the transition to the new software might go over better with your staff.

 Gain Insight on Your Business Performance With Advanced Reports

-Prebuilt reports, dashboards, data visualizations, and more can all be created with the advanced reporting capabilities found within most enterprise accounting software.
+Prebuilt reports, dashboards, data visualizations, and more can all be created with the advanced reporting capabilities of most enterprise accounting software.
 These reports can be used for both internal uses or for any regulatory compliance required by your organization.
-The goal of these reports is to help interpret the results of your company’s financial performance and anticipate future performance and gains.
+These reports aim to help interpret the results of your company’s financial performance and anticipate future performance and gains.

 Enterprise Accounting Software Pricing Guide

-Many enterprise accounting solutions may allow you to purchase a base package and add on additional capabilities as your business gets used to the software or as your company begins to grow.
-Additional features such as advanced budgeting and forecasting, as well as payroll, will almost always include an added cost onto the base package.
+Many enterprise accounting solutions allow you to purchase a base package and add capabilities as your business grows.
+Additional features such as advanced budgeting, forecasting, and payroll will almost always include an added cost onto the base package.

-Functionality such as payroll requires constant updates in order to provide tax calculations, tax filings, and tax payments.
-Payroll modules will almost always incur ongoing monthly/yearly costs on a per-user basis.
+Functionality such as payroll requires constant updates to provide tax calculations, filings, and payments.
+Payroll modules will almost always incur ongoing monthly/yearly costs per user.

 Will QuickBooks Work For Enterprise Accounting?

 QuickBooks Enterprise is Intuit’s answer for businesses who enjoy the ease of use and familiarity of QuickBooks Pro or QuickBooks Online but have simply outgrown the solutions.
-The Enterprise option is the most advanced version of QuickBooks on the market, with more industry-specific features for businesses in the manufacturing/wholesale, construction, nonprofit, professional services, or retail industries.
+The Enterprise option is the most advanced version of QuickBooks on the market, with more industry-specific features for manufacturing/wholesale, construction, nonprofit, professional services, or retail businesses.

-Compared to lesser versions of QuickBooks, the Enterprise version has 6x the storage capacity and can give access for up to 30 users.
+Compared to lesser versions of QuickBooks, the Enterprise version has 6x the storage capacity and can give access to up to 30 users.
 Features uniquely available in QuickBooks Enterprise include:

 - Advanced inventory management